 The Real Micronesia

 So many spots on our beautiful planet go unnoticed when they deserve all the hyping propaganda in the world.
-If you are looking for a new experience in a place you have never been before, Micronesia should be on top of your next destination list.
-Not only that there is a slim chance you have been there, but you may as well haven’t even heard of it before.
+If you are looking for a new experience in a place you have never been, Micronesia should be at the top of your destination list.
+Not only that, there is a slim chance you have been there, but you may as well haven’t even heard of it before.

-Micronesia is a beautiful country that lies in the western Pacific Ocean in Oceania, made up of around 600 small islands.
-Micronesia is divided into four island states, known as Chuuk, Kosrae, Yap, and Pohnpei.
-It is formally known as the Federated States of Micronesia.
+Micronesia is a beautiful country in the western Pacific Ocean, comprising around 600 small islands.
+It is divided into four island states: Chuuk, Kosrae, Yap, and Pohnpei.
+Micronesia is formally known as the Federated States of Micronesia.
 Micronesia is a Greek word that means small islands.

-With the diversity found in this beautiful country, you will find out that each state has its own language and culture.
-Yet, they are quite similar, thus they managed to peacefully co-exist since the beginning of time.
-Its capital city is known as Palikir, but there are so many places to add to your bucket list if you want to really get around this country.
+With the diversity found in this beautiful country, you will find out that each state has its language and culture.
+Yet, they are pretty similar, thus they managed to co-exist since the beginning of time peacefully.
+Its capital city is Palikir, but there are many places to add to your bucket list if you want to get around this country.

-Being situated in the middle of the waters, Micronesia has the fascinating properties of magnificent islands.
-Its beaches are beautiful, sandy ones with pretty palms scattered all over, creating a picturesque scene where different forms of nature blend.
+In the middle of the waters, Micronesia has the fascinating properties of magnificent islands.
+Its beaches are beautiful, sandy with pretty palms scattered all over, creating a picturesque scene where different forms of nature blend.
 It is also home to panoramic hills, natural forests, and fascinating mountains.

 Since you are already here, you are probably a first-timer in Micronesia.
 Thus, we have made things easier for you by gathering all the best and unmissable Micronesian spots to look out for.